PeFox/DySeq_script/README.md

 Alternatively, you can install `DySeq` from CRAN.
 However, the version on CRAN does not feature the multi-level approach until the next release!

+---

+## B. Example data

+The data stems from a study, which was promoted as a study on close relationship and stress.
+Each row represents one dyad, each of them containing two sequences.
+Dyads are 64 heterosexuel couples.
+The females partners were stressed using the Trier Social Stress Test (TSST; Kirschbaum, Pirke, Hellhammer, 1993).
+Directly after the stress induction, both partners joint again and the couple was left alone for eight minutes.
+During this period (a 'fake' waiting condition) the two partners were filmed for 8 minutes divided into 48 intervals of ten seconds length.
+It was coded if the female partners showed stress communication (SC) within an interval (sequence 1; Colums 50:97) and if the male partner showd dyadic coping reactions (DC; sequence 2; columns 2:49).
+For rurther insides about dyadic coping and/or stress communication, see Bodenmann (2015).